wangzhaomxy/SAMRI/README.md

 >- `--prompts mixed` : training prompts.
 Choose from "point", "bbox", and "mixed", where "mixed" means point+bbox prompt.

 #### SLURM
-SLURM scrip is popular in HPC system.
-The script can be found at `./train_multi_gpus_mi300.sh`.
-Change the script to adapt your HPC.
+SLURM scripts are commonly used for job submission in HPC environments.
+The provided example can be found at `./train_multi_gpus_mi300.sh`.
+Modify the configuration as needed to suit your specific HPC setup.

 Examples:
 ```bash